The Longest Soccer Winning Streaks Of All Time

 The 1904–05 season was Manchester United's thirteenth campaign in the Football League.
 The Reds completed third in the Second Division.
 Man United also featured in the FA Cup but losing to Fulham, failed to get past the second round stage.

-It was the best Premier League season at any point recorded for a club, Pep Guardiola's side set records turning into the main side ever to record 100 points, having the most ever wins in a campaign with 32, netting the most goals with 106 and enlisting the division's greatest ever goal rate +72.
+It was the best Premier League season at any point recorded for a club, Pep Guardiola's side set records turning into the main side ever to record 100 points, having the most ever wins in a campaign with 32, setting one of the longest soccer winning streaks of all time, netting the most goals with 106 and enlisting the division's greatest ever goal rate +72.

-Over the remainder of Europe, the longest record of back to back successes on record has a place with Benfica in Portugal between 1971-72 and 1972-73 recorded 29 victories in succession having the legend, Eusebio.
+Over the remainder of Europe, longest soccer winning streaks in the history on record has a place with Benfica in Portugal between 1971-72 and 1972-73 recorded 29 victories in succession having the legend, Eusebio.

 Other striking runs have been accomplished by: